gibus/robinson/sites/all/modules/contrib/dev/session_cache/README.txt

 This module does one small job: help create a smooth experience for both users and programmers when it comes to anonymous user session management.
+You do NOT need the Session API module.

 This API is independent of the underlying session storage mechanism.
 In fact the storage model does not enter the API.
 Instead it is selected through the